cxlvinchau/hips/docs/dev_api.rst

     make clean html

 to ensure that the documentation is completely rebuilt.
+The built documentation can then be found in ``docs/_build/html``.

 Editing the documentation
 _________________________